eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 * If operating in bluetooth mode, your computer must have Bluetooth and the ability to pair with an ESP32 chip
 * See how to run in emulation mode and How to run project with live Bluetooth Data for next steps
 * If not running in DEBUG_MODE (see sanitize.py below) the program will run indefinitely.
+* Move, delete, or rename rack-log.txt so that the Rack class can make a new log for your tests.
+	* If you do not move delete or rename rack-log.txt, the Rack class will append data to the end of the current log.

 ## How to run in emulation mode (without bluetooth hardware)
 * This is the expected mode most graders and casual viewers will run in